 If you test positive, you can get medical attention sooner, before the virus advances.

-Health care professionals can also trace any people you’ve come into contact with and warn them of the risk of potential infection, allowing them to self-isolate or go into quarantine so they don’t spread the disease to other people.
+Health care professionals can also trace any people you’ve encountered and warn them of the risk of potential infection, allowing them to self-isolate or go into quarantine so they don’t spread the disease to other people.